GRPWorkshop/Barcelona2022/index.md

 - Ivano Basile - University of Mons
 - Adrien Scalea - University of Mons
 - Noémie Parrini - University of Mons
-- Arnaud Delfante - University of Mons
+- Simon Pekar - University of Mons

 ## Organizing team

-### Anna Blanco Cabanillas

-### Ismael L.Ahlouche
-Ismaël L.Ahlouche is a last year master student in physics at the University of Mons.
+This workshop is organized by Anna Blanco Cabanillas and Ismaël L. Ahlouche.
+We are both master students in mathematics and theoretical physics.